Andalucía: Cultural Landscapes of Southern Spain 2027

 Author and art curator, Anneli Bojstad, and historian, Dr Christopher Gribbin, introduce the diverse cultural landscapes of Andalucía.

-• Discover the unique troglodytic landscape of Almagruz and Guadix visiting a number of private cave dwellings.
+- Discover the unique troglodytic landscape of Almagruz and Guadix and visiting a number of private cave dwellings.

-• In Seville visit the Museo de Bellas Artes, one of the best arts museums in Spain; view works by Zurburán and Goya in Cádiz; and tour Málaga’s Centre Pompidou and Picasso Museum.
+- In Seville visit the Museo de Bellas Artes, one of the best arts museums in Spain; view works by Zurburán and Goya in Cádiz; and tour Málaga’s Picasso Museum and Carmen Thyssen Museum.

 Overnight Seville (3 nights) • Cádiz (2 nights) • Ronda (2 nights) • Málaga (2 nights) • Granada (3 nights) • Baeza (2 nights) • Córdoba (3 nights)